sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 ## 2. Get coordinates from your addresses

 To put the addresses of your orders or customers on a map, they need to be converted to coordinates.
+This process is called geocoding.
 The most accurate way to do this is by using the Google Maps API, but I didn't want to code.
 I found [a geocoding service](https://geocode.localfocus.nl/) that geocodes address data and returns it in CSV format.
-It sometimes returns a lot of options when using the 'worldwide' setting, meaning you will have to check which address is the correct one.

 Open up the CSV file you exported in step 1 in a spreadsheet editor (I use Google Sheets).
 To improve the accuracy of the geocoding tool it's best to organise your data in readable addresses.
 I aligned my columns like this: